 ABOUT ROGER C. PALMER, P.Eng.

 "RESONANCE" is a Selene 47 that was built in 2007.
-She is normally moored at the Royal Victoria Yacht Club, and we spend summers cruising on the West Coast.
+She is normally moored at the Royal Victoria Yacht Club, and we used to spend summers cruising on the West Coast.
 Resonance was sold in 2018, and is being replaced by a smaller boat - a Back Cove 37.

 This chart shows some of the places in B.C., Alaska, and Washington that we have visited during our cruises.

 "Canary" is a Deception-class Mini-12.
 I race this small (but fun) sailboat regularly during the racing season at Royal Victoria Yacht Club.
 I "retired" from the class in 2020.

 "Hypertension" is a Baltic 42 (designed by Doug Peterson) that we owned from 1981 to 1991.
 The photo on the right was taken about 1,000 miles offshore in one of the bi-annual Victoria-Maui races.
 Those are my feet clinging on to the mast!
 I participated in this 2400 mile race on four different occasions.